You probably don’t always notice when air pollution affects your health.

-The AirVisual app shows you exactly how much air pollution you’re exposed to at home, at work, and outdoors (based on locations that you set in the app).
-The app allows you to see your regular exposure as well as when it improves.
+The AirVisual app shows you exactly how much air pollution you’re exposed to at home, at work, and outdoors (based on locations that you set in the app) so that you can see you’re your regular exposure looks like as well as when it improves.

 The AirVisual app also gives you a 72-hour air quality history and forecast so that you know what to expect and can plan accordingly.